multipages/multipages/README.md

 ## Common Page Generate

-These simple pages structure will generate basically the same pages in output path:
+This simple pages structure will generate the same pages in the output path:

 ```
 templates